Rita (Israeli singer)

-Rita Jahan-Farouz (Note: Formerly Rita Kleinstein (ריטה קלינשטיין) during her marriage with Rami Kleinstein.) (ריטה ג'האן-פרוז), known mononymously as Rita, is an Israeli singer and actress.
+Rita Jahan-Farouz (Note: Formerly Rita Kleinstein (ריטה קלינשטיין) during her marriage with Rami Kleinstein.) (ריטה ג'האן-פרוז; ریتا جهانفروز), known mononymously as Rita, is an Iranian-born Israeli singer and actress.

+In both 1988 and 1989, she was chosen as Singer of the Year by Israel's national radio station.
+Rita represented Israel in the 1990 Eurovision Song Contest.

-In 2011, she became famous in Iran after the release of various pop records in which she sings in her native Persian language.
-In 2012, Israeli producer Amer Payami managed her album All My Joys, also sung in Persian; it was popular in Israel and Iran, going gold in Israel after three weeks.
-She has since been commonly referred to as a cultural ambassador between Israelis and Iranians, and has personally stated that she hopes to "puncture the wall of tension" between the two countries.
+In 2011 and 2012, Rita became famous in Iran after the release of various pop records in which she sings in her childhood native Persian language.
+While her music is banned in Iran, which filters the Internet, fans in Iran have downloaded or bought bootleg copies of her albums.
+In 2022, Rita voiced her support for the Mahsa Amini protests in Iran.
+She has acted in the theater and in film, and has an acting role as the mother of the protagonist in the 2025 film, Reading Lolita in Tehran, based on the Iranian memoir of the same name.

+Rita has released 12 studio albums, including Rita (4× Platinum), Yamey Ha-Tom (Days of Innocence) (5× Gold), Ahava Gdola (A Great Love) (4× Platinum), Tiftah Halon (Open a Window) (2× Platinum), and Remazim (Hints) (Platinum), and sold over a million albums.

 Early and personal life

 Rita was born in Tehran, Iran, to a family of Persian Jews in 1962.
-In 1970, they immigrated to Israel, settling down in the city of Ramat HaSharon.
+In 1970, when she was eight years old, they immigrated to Israel, settling down in the city of Ramat HaSharon.
 Her niece is Israeli actress and singer Liraz Charhi.

 During her compulsory military service in the early 1980s, she began singing professionally as a musical band member, and rose to stardom quickly.
-In 1988, she married Israeli singer and composer Rami Kleinstein, with whom she has two daughters.
+In 1988, Rita married Israeli singer and composer Rami Kleinstein, with whom she has two daughters, Meshi Kleinstein born 1992 and Noam Kleinstein born 2001.
 The couple performed together in 2001.
 In 2007, they announced that they were separating.